akajuvonen/beep-reader-player/README.md

 ## Dependencies

 Initially just python, virtualenv and pip are needed.
 Use virtualenv (highly recommended).
 You can install needed dependencies using `make init`.
+The required packages are listed in `requirements.txt`.

 ## Options